 Usually, there are two sources of dampness - condensation of moisture and leakages in the water system.
 If you can smell dampness in your house or basement you have to use dehumidifiers and increase ventilation in the rooms (by opening all the windows and allowing ample outside air).

 In case of the basement, even a small leak can create havoc with time.
 So, ensure your basement is properly waterproof.
 It is difficult to get rid of moisture when you have a water source in your basement.
 Since the basement is comparatively unattended, moisture keeps on the building.
 If you can notice visible marks of water seepage or leakage then get it fixed as soon as possible.
 Do not delay with such works as molds once set in are difficult to get rid of.
 Additionally, these leaks can cause damage to the foundation of your house.
 A regular inspection around the house looking for possible leaks really helps to detect them at the right moment.

 For your entire house, it is important to examine it to make sure all the used waters are flowing out of your home properly.
 It is advisable to extend the downspouts of your gutter minimum of 2 meters from the foundation of your home.
 Fixing any issues of water drainage or areas where you feel rainwaters can accumulate can help reduce the problem of excess moisture in your home and basement.

 Use of Dehumidifier at Your Home and Basement

-Use of dehumidifier at your home and basement can make your home and basement in particular (as the basement receives less ventilation and more prone to musty smells) can help you reduce or completely remove unwanted musty smells from these areas.
-Use dehumidifiers from a reasonable brand for better outcomes.
+Use of dehumidifier at your home and basement can make your whole home in particular (as the basement receives less ventilation and more prone to musty smells) can help you reduce or completely remove unwanted musty smells from these areas.
+Use the best dehumidifiers from a reasonable brand for better outcomes.

 A handy method to get rid of musty smell from your home and basement